Home Hemorrhoids Thrombosed Hemorrhoid Burst: 9 Treatments & 6 Prevention

 This post will explain everything you need to know about burst thrombosed hemorrhoids, including their immediate management, treatment, and prevention strategies.

-Thrombosed Hemorrhoid Burst: 9 Treatment Tips
+Hemorrhoid Burst Thrombosed: 9 Treatment Tips

 • Keep the affected area clean and dry: Avoid using abrasive or scented products on the affected area, and pat it dry gently with a clean cloth after each sitz bath.
 Wearing loose-fitting cotton underwear can also help promote ventilation and prevent moisture from building up.